 “It follows the performance-based hiring system developed by former recruiter Lou Adler,” Ian explains.
 “This recruitment method is particularly well-suited to the hiring of designers as it focuses on identifying candidates that are interested in both taking on challenges and opportunities for growth—essential attributes of the best designers.”

 The key to answering this question is preparation, Ian advises.
-One of the reasons he recommends designers maintain a UX portfolio of case studies is that it helps them get their stories straight for an interview.
+Have examples prepared of how you reduced bounce rate or increased conversions.
+One of the reasons he recommends designers maintain a web design portfolio of case studies is that it helps them get their stories straight for an interview.

 Producing a portfolio makes questions like this a breeze, as you’ll already have some well-rehearsed stories to choose from.